nemerson7/SeatPlanner/README.md

 - Reservation: Abstract class for implementation class that stores movie reservations

-- ReservationHashMap: Implementation class provided for Reservation, utilizes a HashMap to map identifiers and seat counts (an arraylist is also used to guarantee order of identifiers in output matches order of identifiers in input)
+- ReservationHashMap: Implementation class provided for Reservation, utilizes a HashMap to map identifiers to seat counts

 - SeatArrangement: Abstract class for implementation class that stores seat arrangements